organicplanning/hackedfonts/README.md

 - Px437 IBM Thin1 (not yet modified)
 - PT Mono (quite complete already, wide range of pixel sharp small sizes)

+### HOWTO: Using "variable width fonts" in Putty / MobaXTerm

+#### workaround
+due to missing flags, some fonts are **not listed as monospace fonts**, meaning they are not visible in normal selection

+- **right-click on an open terminal window**
+- select "change terminal settings" / "Window/Apperance"
+- check the box **"allow selection of variable width fonts"**
+- click the "change" button
+- now, all available fonts are listed

+#### correction

+- The missing flags could possibly corrected with **ttx** from *python fonttools*
+- After correction, those fonts are also selectable in [Xshell](https://www.netsarang.com/products/xsh_overview.html), which doesn't offer the workaround.